 - Allow the cupcakes to cool completely.

 - While the cupcakes cool make the frosting.
-Beat cream cheese, powdered sugar, and spice mixture on low first and then gradually increase the speed until smooth.
+Beat cream cheese & butter on low.
+Gradually increase speed until smooth.
+Add all of spice mixture and then add powdered sugar a cup at a time beating low at first and then gradually increase the speed until smooth.
+I don’t always need milk, but if your frosting is too thick add it.